kmdouglass/kmdouglass.github.io/posts/complex-data-types-and-the-rust-ffi.rst

 Roughly speaking, this simple library does two things.
 First, it defines two data types, a struct called ``RStruct`` and a Rust enum (not to be confused with a C enum!) called ``Value``.
-Second, it exposes two functions that may be used to access instances of these datatypes from C:
+Second, it exposes two functions that may be used to access instances of these data types from C:
 ``data_new()`` and ``data_free()``.

 Let's take closer look now at what the code is doing.